--Response: We thank the Referee for providing this feedback, as it indicates that our description of the major analyses supporting our claims was insufficient.
-As described above, we will edit the manuscript to make these points more clear.
-Specifically, the comment that our claims are based on single example results is inaccurate.
+-Response: We thank the Referee for providing this feedback.
+We will edit the manuscript throughout to make these points more clear.
+We would like to emphasize that our claims are NOT based on single example results.
 Each major point was supported by an analysis of the entire population of MSNs and interneurons from every animal (and every recording session) that went in to these experiments.
-For example, Figures 1G and 1F reflect statistics run on the entire populations of identified MSNs (7518 neurons) and interneurons (47 cholinergic interneurons and 72 parvalbumin interneurons), across every instance of high and low states of motion (as defined in the text), showing that event rates are highest when animals are engaged in vigorous locomotion.
+For example, Figures 1G and 1F reflect statistics run on the entire populations of identified MSNs (7518 neurons) and interneurons (47 cholinergic interneurons and 72 parvalbumin interneurons), across every instance of high and low states of motion (as described in the text).
+Thus, we derived the conclusion that “Calcium event frequency generally scaled with motor output across population”.
+To increase clarity, we can revise this statement to “event rates are higher when animals are engaged in vigorous locomotion versus low locomotion”.

-The Referees second comment with respect to the PV population is well taken, and although we did quantify and describe in the text the average difference in the onset times of calcium events in PVs and MSNs around locomotion onset (523.1±304.3 ms, mean±SEM), we have conducted additional time series analysis to support these claims.
-Specifically, we quantified the proportion of cells per neuron type that exhibit increased florescence relative to their session wide baseline prior to motion onset.
-This analysis reveals that while all 3 populations do not differ from one another 2 seconds prior to movement, PV cells uniquely switch to an active state in the one second prior to movement - significantly distancing themselves from either MSNs or CHIs.
+The thank the referee’s second comment. with respect to the PV population is well taken, and although we did quantify and describe in the text “the average difference in the onset times of calcium events in PVs and MSNs around locomotion onset (523.1±304.3 ms, mean±SEM)”.
+We will revise the sentence to: the rise in PV population activity preceded MSNs by 523.1±304.3 ms (mean±SEM).
 4. Line 86-87.
 ‘CHI population activity in contrast, reached max intensity several seconds after peak speed (Figure 2Di, ii)’.
 It is unclear whether the CHI population activity maximized at around 2s after peak speed.
 Furthermore, whether the ‘peak’ CHI activity is significantly different from the pre-peak period.
 Again, these qualitative descriptions are not convincing.

-Response: We completely agree with the Referee and acknowledge that these points should have been presented in a more concise and direct manner.
-In the most recent version of the manuscript, emphasis was placed upon findings consistent across all analyses in our imaging and optogenetics experiments; however we will include analyses that more clearly capture these characteristics of each neuron class on a case by case basis.
-The inclusion of a longer duration time plot (showing the 16 second window) clearly shows the increase in CHI population activity occurring on the down slope of the movement bout.
-Quantification of this time-series data also reveals the specific time point the CHI population reaches its peak level of activity relative to this velocity curve and relative to the timing of the peak in the population of MSNs.
+Response: In the version of the manuscript, emphasis was placed upon findings consistent across all analyses in our imaging and optogenetics experiments, given the number of comparisons to be described and the limit on manuscript length.
+However, we recognize the need of these details, and will include analyses that more clearly capture these characteristics of each neuron class on a case by case basis.
+If length is a limit, we will include them in supplemental materials.
+We will include a longer duration time plot (showing the 16 second window) in supplemental materials, which clearly shows the increase in CHI population activity occurring on the down slope of the movement bout.
+This time-series data would make it easier to readers to visualize the specific time point the CHI population reaches its peak level of activity relative to this velocity curve and relative to the timing of the peak in the population of MSNs.

 5. Line 89.
 ‘Speed was not significantly different following PV and MSN activity (Figure 2E)’.
 In contrary to the author’s statement, the speed after MSN activity also shows a clear trend of decrease.